JamesMckenna/SystemsDesignClient/README.md

 Take for example, the Create Blog functionality.
 The server-side rendering will allow for links / anchor tags, to be rendered or not too the client based on the user's privilege.
 With traditional SPA Architecture, it is **_possible_** to hack into the client side JavaScript, and show a button or link that the user doesn't have the privilege level too access.
 So a user with the privilege level of BlogAuthor, would see and be able to click the link to the Create Blog page.
 On the Create Blog page, a library such as [ProseMirror](https://prosemirror.net/) can be linked and then the page can do required processing (in this example, rich-text editting).
 The blog author could click a preview link to well, preview the blog before saving it, and then click another link to continue editting without ever contacting the backend.

-Or the static pages of a website can be built as a traditional SPA and any webpage where state would be mutated, or provide user entered content / data, would be rendered server-side.
+Or the static pages of a website can be built as a traditional SPA and any webpage containing dynamic content, or where the user entered content / data, would be rendered server-side.

 In short, I like the security server-side rendering offers, but don't believe a client needs to contact the backend for every little user interaction.

+Client frameworks being considered:
+* VueJs,
+* RazorPages,
+* Blazor